 - Grant the petitioner temporary guardianship of family pets.

 - Grant the petitioner temporary custody of minor children.

 Protective orders can act as a powerful deterrent in cases of abuse or domestic violence.
-In many cases, if approved fully, they can also help with the eviction process during divorce proceedings.
+In some cases, if approved fully, they can also help with the eviction process during divorce proceedings.

 Living Separate and Apart Under Same Roof

-Just as it sounds, separate and apart under the same roof is an option for those who are pursuing a divorce but don’t want to (or financially cannot afford to) vacate the shared residence.
+Just as it sounds, living separate and apart under the same roof is an option for those who are pursuing a divorce but don’t want to (or financially cannot afford to) vacate a shared residence.

 In these cases, it is critical for you to fully separate yourself from your partner.
 Even one slip-up can cause the clock to reset.